-While earlier attempts focused on A, C, T, and G bases to define an abstraction (embedded either into a two-dimensional, or four-dimensional abstract space, spun over nucleotides), novel research points into the possibility of defining an abstract space of codons (Perez 2011a), wherein both "protein-coding codons" and the "pervasively transcribed" the so-called "noncoding triplets" would also be embedded.
-Further considerations include methylation and chromatin modulation - rendering the segments of DNA "unreadable," either temporarily or permanently.
-It is a matter of definition of an unreadable (silent) DNA segment that is totally smooth (with fractal dimension zero) - or to the contrary, like an unpaved terrain, "infinitely rough," thus impossible to be traveled.
+While earlier attempts focused on A, C, T and G bases to define an abstraction (embedded either into a two-dimensional, or four dimensional abstract space, spun over nucleotides), novel research points into the possibility of defining an abstract space of codons; Perez [2011], wherein both "protein-coding codons" and the "pervasively transcribed" so-called "non-coding triplets" would also be embedded.
+Further considerations include methylation and chromatin modulation - rendering segments of DNA "unreadable" temporarily or permanently.
+It is a matter of definition of an unreadable (silent) DNA segment is totally smooth (with fractal dimension zero) - or to the contrary, like an unpaved terrain, "infinitely rough", thus impossible to be traveled.
 Another matter of definition is in what abstract space are the abstract objects embedded.
-In codon-space embedding, or pyknon-space embedding, the measures are not only numerically different, but they are likely to bring out the differences in fractality of cancerous and control DNA in a more-or-less revealing manner.
+In codon-space embedding, or pyknon-space embedding the measures are not only numerically different, but they are likely to bring out the differences in fractality of cancerous and control DNA more-or-less revealing.